Q161 Transcript

 Voice too soft

 Jones: Be sure I— Be sure that’s announced.
 I mean this.
 I don’t want somebody get one or more in a corner and getting the damn sex play going, so they won’t be watching our brothers trying to sow good will.
 (Pause) Been that’s Tim’s done an excellent job being my security (unintelligible word)— There all sorts of things.
 When I tell you something, I tell you in love, or I tell you, you have a headiness, it’s— it’s because you have headiness, in my opinion.
 (Pause) There’s others of you I could criticize, I suspect.
 (Pause) Calvin [Douglas].
 Calvin, sometimes, his attitude’s not the hottest.
 Now the other two, I don’t know, there’s— I don’t know the— the attitude of these two lads.
-I’ve heard that Carl’s [most likely Carl Barnett] very— got a good attitude.
+I’ve heard that Karl’s [most likely Karl Barnett] very— got a good attitude.
 Is that correct?

 Male 5: Uh, I’m cocky at times too.
 Uh, wh— when Jann [Gurvich]— When Jann confronted us out on the pathway, I got cocky with her.
 My name wasn’t on the report.
 I don’t know why.
 But you know, just to feel like I’m not (unintelligible end of sentence).
 I was cocky with Jan about—